Vegetarian Thanksgiving Feast and Raffle

 How does the raffle work?

 We always have many generous donors who provide gifts to TVS, including cases of food products, books, gift certificates from area businesses, t-shirts, various services, and much more.
 Many of these prizes are of value of at least $25-50 and sometimes much more.
-We will sell raffle tickets for $1 apiece and draw for these prizes around 3:30 pm at Café Parizäde.
+We will sell raffle tickets for $1 apiece and draw for these prizes around 2:15 PM at Parizade.

-Our plans are to keep the Monday meal at Kipos Greek Taverna more quiet.
-We anticipate having a welcome and some announcements around 8:00 pm or so, and will have a small raffle of a few prizes then, as well.
+Our plans are to keep the event at Coco more quiet.
+We anticipate having a welcome and some announcements around 7:15 PM, followed by a small raffle of a few prizes.

 Yes.
 Winners at either restaurant will be drawn only from tickets purchased by guests attending that restaurant.